 - Personal illness or injury (a doctor's note may be required, see attendance policy below) - Death, illness or injury within the immediate family - Instances where attendance by the student would be hazardous - Prior approval or special absences (see below) - School-related activities - Validated doctor appointment - Validated appointment for driver's license test date - AP Test Dates - Dual Enrollment Tests that are off campus - College Days (High School Only) Requires prior approval, with 4 school day written advance notice (If your 4 school day deadline falls on a school holiday, an administrative decision will be made.)
 College visits must be documented by signature/date verification by college/university officials.
 These verifications may be by admissions officials or personnel from the various departments that are visited.
 Failure to provide acceptable documentation will result in an unexcused absence being assessed for the day(s).
 Each high school junior and senior is allotted up to a maximum of five (5) days per year for college visitation.
 The request to miss school to visit any college campus must be valid.
 Any abuse of this privilege will result in its revocation.
 College days should not be taken later than April 15, unless required for scholarship considerations (determined by Administration).
+Any violation of these College Days provisions will result in the absence(s)

-Any violation of these College Days provisions will result in the absence(s) declared as unexcused and all appropriate penalties invoked.
+Any violation of these College Days provisions will result in the absence declared as unexcused and all appropriate penalties invoked.